 California University.
 Dylan pretends to run into Toni by sheer coincidence, and she remarks that he didn't make it to economics class that day.
 The two introduce themselves to each other, and he offers her a ride - but she points at a car (and the thug who's standing beside it) and says she already has one.
 She adds that her father thinks she needs special protection, which is why she gets chauffeured everywhere.
 Despite strong objections from the thug (Bruno), Toni invites Dylan to join her inside the car, and the two head off for lunch.

 After Dark.
 Colin's staring at the wall again, trying to flesh out the type of mural he's going to paint...and Kelly is sitting cross-legged on the floor, envisioning a mural of New York.
-Colin's like, "That's brilliant!" and declares that he'll bring New York into the heart of Beverly Hills.
+Colin declares, "That's brilliant!" and promises to bring New York into the heart of Beverly Hills.
 Fantastic.
 David arrives for his shift, and Valerie suddenly appears on her little office balcony thingy and bitches at him for being late and not getting Ray's sound-check and stage prep done yet.
 David snarks back that he's on it, and an appalled Kelly marches straight up to Valerie's office to give her the what-for for her rudeness.
-She barks at her for being out of line with David just now, and explains that he was late because he's in the process of moving his loony mother from a halfway house to an apartment.
+She barks at her for being out of line with David just now, and explains that he was late 'cause he's in the process of moving his mother from a halfway house to an apartment.
 Val's like, "Duh, I had no idea" and then asks her if the real reason she's mad is 'cause she hired Colin to paint a mural...or something.
 I dunno.
 I kind of checked out during this scene.

 Restaurant.
 Dylan and Toni are eating lunch and engaging in some getting-to-know-you chit-chat.
 Toni admits that it's kinda hard to go out on dates with Bruno hovering over her all the time, and says that her overprotective father has a wild imagination about all the dangers that could possibly befall her.
 Dylan asks what her father does, and she describes his line of work as "high finance".
 Dylan tells her he doesn't actually attend school, and that he showed up on the first day and dropped in on a class he wasn't registered for for no real reason.
 Toni, who for some reason doesn't peg him as the lazy weirdo he is, contentedly says she had fun on their lunch date and would like to go out with him later...to a little club she likes called the After Dark.
 Dylan smirks ironically to himself and agrees to meet her there.